Konadu-Akwasi-Akuoko/Object-Oriented-Thought-Process/notes/03-more-object-oriented-concpets/README.md

 ```

 Note how `startPosition` is initialized in both cases.
 If the constructor is not passed the information via the parameter list, it is initialized to a default value, such as `0`.

+### How the superclass is constructed

+When using inheritance, you must know how the parent class is constructed.
+Remember that when you use inheritance, you are inheriting everything about the parent.
+Thus, you must become intimately aware of all the parent’s data and behavior.
+The inheritance of an attribute is fairly obvious; however, how a constructor is inherited is not as obvious.
+After the `new` keyword is encountered and the object is allocated, the following steps occur:

+1. Inside the constructor of the base class, the constructor of the class’s superclass is called.
+If there is no explicit call to the superclass constructor, the default is called automatically; however, you can see the code in the bytecodes.
+2. Each class attribute of the object is initialized.
+These are the attributes that are part of the class definition (instance variables), not the attributes inside the constructor or any other method (local variables).
+In the DataBaseReader code presented earlier, the integer `startPosition` is an instance variable of the class.
+3. The rest of the code in the constructor executes.

+> **Note:**  If a constructor doesn't have an explicit call to `super(...)`, there's always an implicit call to `super()` (with no args).

+### The design of constructors